HTgith/CodeAlpha_Background_Generator/README.md

 # CodeAlpha_Background_Generator
-I have made this project by using the basic concept of HTML and CSS and javascript.
+I have made this project by using the basic concepts of HTML,CSS and javascript.